llobato/docs/docs/other/install-gwms-factory.md

 FS (.*) \1
 ```

-Each frontend needs a line that maps to the user specified in the identity argument in the frontend security section of the factory configuration.
+Each frontend needs a line that maps to the user specified in the identity argument in the frontend security section of the Factory configuration.

-#### Restarting HTCondor

-After configuring HTCondor, be sure to restart HTCondor:

-    :::console
-    root@host # service condor restart

 ### Reconfiguring GlideinWMS ###

-After changing the configuration of GlideinWMS, use the following table to find the appropriate command for your
-operating system (run as `root`):
+After changing the configuration of GlideinWMS and making sure that Factory is running, use the following table to find the appropriate command for your operating system (run as `root`):

 | If your operating system is... | Run the following command...                 |
 |:-------------------------------|:---------------------------------------------|